Home

 $$P'.x = { P.x \over P.z }.$$

-How do we do that?
-Suppose we know the camera-to-world matrix (similar to the local-to-camera matrix we studied in the previous case).
-In that case, we can transform any point(whose coordinates are defined in world space) to camera space by multiplying this point by the camera-to-world inverse matrix (the world-to-camera matrix):
+How do we accomplish this?
+Suppose we know the camera-to-world matrix (similar to the local-to-camera matrix we studied previously).
+In that case, we can transform any point (whose coordinates are defined in world space) to camera space by multiplying this point by the inverse of the camera-to-world matrix (the world-to-camera matrix):

-$$P_{camera} = P_{world} * M_{world-to-camera}.$$
+$$P_{camera} = P_{world} \times M_{world-to-camera}.$$

-$$ \begin{array}{l} P'.x = \dfrac{P_{camera}.x}{P_{camera}.z}\\ P'.y = \dfrac{P_{camera}.y}{P_{camera}.z}. \end{array} $$
+$$ \begin{array}{l} P'.x = \dfrac{P_{camera}.x}{P_{camera}.z}\\ P'.y = \dfrac{P_{camera}.y}{P_{camera}.z} \end{array} $$

-$$ \begin{array}{l} P'.x = \dfrac{P_{camera}.x}{-P_{camera}.z}\\ P'.y = \dfrac{P_{camera}.y}{-P_{camera}.z}. \end{array} $$
+$$ \begin{array}{l} P'.x = \dfrac{P_{camera}.x}{-P_{camera}.z}\\ P'.y = \dfrac{P_{camera}.y}{-P_{camera}.z} \end{array} $$

 Matrix44f cameraToWorld(0.718762, 0.615033, -0.324214, 0, -0.393732, 0.744416, 0.539277, 0, 0.573024, -0.259959, 0.777216, 0, 0.526967, 1.254234, -2.53215, 1);